tfgg/yournextmep/_candidates/eu2014/ukip/margot-parker.md

 person: margot-parker
 region: east-midlands
 party: ukip
-title: East Midlands - UKIP - Margot Parker
+title: Margot Parker is running for MEP in East Midlands for UKIP
 incumbent: false
 ---